Monesco/chatandcode-frontend/README.md

 # Chat&Code
 ## Overview
-**Chat&Code** is a full-stack web application built with React on the frontend and Express with SQLite on the backend.
-It provides a user-friendly interface to connect to LM Studio and interact with LLM models where users can create an account, log in, and communicate via chat.
-The app uses Chakra UI for styling, ensuring a consistent and modern design.
-There is a database where chat history is stored and its loaded specifically for each user on demand.
-The passwords are encripted.
-This platform is great for deployament in a home enviroment or a small business where one LM Server can serve multiple users holding their chat history and saving on resources.
+**Chat&Code** is a full-stack web application with a React-based frontend and an Express server using SQLite on the backend.
+It offers a seamless user experience for connecting to LM Studio and interacting with large language models (LLMs).
+Users can create accounts, log in, and engage in chat conversations, with each user's chat history stored securely in a database and loaded on demand.
+The application leverages Chakra UI for a modern and consistent interface, while ensuring password encryption for enhanced security.
+Ideal for deployment in home environments or small businesses, Chat&Code enables a single LM server to efficiently serve multiple users while managing resources and storing individual chat histories.
 **Author: Matheus Siqueira**

-- Project Structure
+# Project Structure

 ### Backend
 ```